puppetlabs/bolt/pre-docs/installing_tasks_from_the_forge.md

 -   [canary](https://github.com/puppetlabs/bolt/tree/master/modules/canary): Run action against a small number of nodes and only if it succeeds will it run on the rest.

--   [puppetdb\_fact](https://github.com/puppetlabs/bolt/tree/master/modules/puppetdb_fact): Collect facts for the specified nodes from the configured PuppetDB connection and stores the collected facts on the targets.
+-   [puppetdb\_fact](https://github.com/puppetlabs/bolt/tree/master/modules/puppetdb_fact): Collect facts for the specified nodes from the configured PuppetDB connection and use those facts to update the Target data types in a plan.

 **Tip:** To override a packaged module with another version, download the version you want and configure your modulepath to point to it.